 Our Savior Jesus Christ teaches us to “seek first the kingdom of God and His righteousness”.
 Should we be into this, shall receive from God all those necessary to our life, both materially and spiritually.

 Translation of the relics of the Unmercenary Wonderworking Doctor Saints Cyrus and John

-The Transfer of the Relics of the Holy Martyrs, Unmercenaries and Wonderworkers, Cyrus and John from the city of Konopa, near Alexandria (where they suffered in the year 311) to the nearby village of Manuphin, took place in the year 412.
+On June 28 we commemorate the translation of the relics of the Unmercenary Wonderworkers Saints Cyrus and John from the city of Konopa, near Alexandria (where they suffered in the year 311) to the nearby village of Manuphin, in the year 412.

 One century after their martyrdom, Saint Cyril, Patriarch of Alexandria (412 – 444), was praying to God to chase away the demons from the pagan temple of Manuphin, a city near Konopa.

 An angel of the Lord told the holy patriarch the demons can only be cast away by bringing to Manuphin the relics of Saints Cyr and John.
 This is exactly what the patriarch did, building a church in honor of the two saints in Manuphin.

 From that moment, the unclean spirits were chased away from the city and the two saints’ church became a wonder spring of God’s miracles.

 Sf.
 Cyrus was born in Alexandria, Egypt, in the 3rd century.
 He studied and became a very good doctor.
 He was famous for treating his patients without pay or any other material rewards.
 He was healing them in the name of Christ, saying prayers and quoting from the Holy Scriptures.
 After he treated them, just like our Savior, he advised them to not sin anymore.